 If your TV was damaged by flood water, check your homeowner's or renter's insurance policy.
 It may cover this kind of loss.

-If a TV was immersed in water, it would not be worth fixing at all.
+If a TV was immersed in water for some time, it would not be worth fixing at all.
 But if the exposure to moisture was minimal, and you think the TV is salvageable, you will need to remove the back cover and assess the damage.
 See How Do I Get To the Circuit Boards in a TV?.
 Take a look at the printed circuit boards and see if you can find evidence of a light-colored, powdery residue.
 This residue is the result of water damage.
 It is conductive, and will corrode copper traces, electrical contacts and wiring, and causes permanent damage to electronics.
 In most cases it is not worth trying to irradicate.

 The best way to repair a TV with this kind of damage is to replace every electronic part that has this residue.
 Keep in mind that most replacement display panels come with the printed circuit boards that are mounted on them.
 See How To Replace Plasma Display Panels or How To Replace LCD and LED Panels.
 See also Replacement Parts For TVs and How To Order TV Parts